noplacenoaddress/RNMnetwork/Part 10 - Riccardo Giuntoli/DNA.md

 I've send my saliva sample on 6 March of 2020 to a company dedicated to the stocking and delivering of medical test among others services.
 The company is **Movianto** [[16]](http://movianto.com/) and the delegation is in Netherlands.
 From Netherlands.
 Than it was delivered to US and next the sample was subjected to **DNA extraction** [[17]](https://en.wikipedia.org/wiki/DNA_extraction).

+In the first image you can appreciate the ethnic estimation of this private company.
+Here there are

 # External links

 1. https://en.wikipedia.org/wiki/DNA